remaudcorentin-dev/python-allrecipes/README.md

 - steps: string list of each step of the recipe

 ### OnGoing features :
-- Multiple returned images for the recipe
-- Preparation, Cooking time, Total Time, etc data
+- Preparation time, Cooking time, Total time, etc
 - Multiple images returned for the search / get requests
 - Limit the number of returned query on search
+- More returned data & query options

 ###### Support / Contact : remaudcorentin.dev@gmail.com